What Are The Food Hygiene Ratings & What Do They Mean?

 - Distribute food.

 The sticker is displayed at the discretion of the business, but it is also available online.
 You can find a business by using an online tool provided by the Food Standards Agency.
-Of course, a business that practises good food hygiene practices would want to display this badge with pride, others, with lower ratings perhaps, might want to hide it.
+Of course, a company that practises good food hygiene practices would want to display this badge with pride; others, with lower ratings, perhaps, might want to hide it.